 Korean cream cheese garlic bread is sweet and salty, soft and crunchy in one mouthwatering bite.
-Filled with sweetened cream cheese and dipped in rich, creamy garlic butter, this Korean garlic bread is unlike any garlic bread you’ve had before.
+Filled with sweetened cream cheese and dipped in rich, creamy garlic butter, this is unlike any garlic bread you’ve had before.
 Best of all, it’s done in 15 minutes.

 (Are you a fan of all things sweet and savoury?
-Try this Asian chicken wings recipe — baked to crispy perfection then drizzled with a sticky soy sauce garlic brown sugar sauce.
+Try these crispy baked chicken wings — baked not fried then drizzled with a sticky soy sauce garlic brown sugar sauce.
 So good!
 And these cheese bars are perfectly sweet and salty you can’t stop at just one.)

 I’m a little late to the garlic bread with cream cheese game.

-It’s been around for a few years but I only recently stumbled upon a video on YouTube of this Korean bakery baking a big batch of soft, fluffy Korean bread which turned into crispy, cheesy, golden brown discs of deliciousness.
+It’s been around for a few years but I only recently stumbled upon a video on YouTube of this Korean bakery baking a big batch of soft, fluffy Korean buns which turned into crispy, cheesy, golden brown discs of deliciousness.

 The video has millions of views, my 20 or so included.
 I can’t stop watching, it was mesmerizing.